On aether terms in a space-time with a compact extra dimension: Introduction

-Up to now, there are a few examples of studies of Lorentz-breaking theories in a five-dimensional space-time (besides of the papers \cite{Carr,Rizzo}, one can also mention \cite{Obousy,Maluf}).
-One of these examples is presented in the paper \cite{aether}, by some of us, where the aether term has been generated from a nonminimal (magnetic) CPT-odd coupling of the gauge field.
-In this paper, we generalize this result, as well as the result of \cite{Maluf} (where the Lorentz symmetry breaking is introduced through the additive CPT-even term), for the case when one of the spatial dimensions is compact.
-The methodology of calculations is apparently very similar to the finite-temperature field theory, where we also assume the projections of momenta along a certain dimension to be discrete.
-Thus, we can use all well-developed machinery of the finite-temperature field theory.
+Up to now, there are a few examples of studies of Lorentz-breaking theories in a five-dimensional space-time (besides of the papers \cite{Carr,Rizzo}, one can also mention \cite{Obousy}).
+One of these examples is presented in the paper \cite{aether} by some of us, where the aether terms (both for gauge and spinor fields) have been generated from a nonminimal (magnetic), CPT-odd coupling of the gauge field.
+Moreover, compactness of the extra dimension certainly implies modification of the result for the aether terms in comparison with \cite{aether}, so, it is interesting to generalize the result of \cite{aether} within this scenario.
+In this paper, we perform this calculation.
+Besides of this, present another scheme to generate the aether-like term in five dimensions, that is, extend the result of \cite{Maluf}, where the Lorentz symmetry breaking is introduced through the additive CPT-even term, for the case when one extra compact dimension is added.
+The methodology of calculations is apparently very similar to the finite-temperature field theory, where we also assume the projections of momenta along a certain dimension to be discrete, thus, we can use all well-developed machinery of the finite-temperature field theory.

+The structure of the paper looks like follows.
+In the section 2, we calculate the lower CPT-even Lorentz-breaking contribution to the two-point function of the gauge field for two possible Lorentz-breaking extensions of the five-dimensional QED.
+In the section 3 we calculate the two-point function of the spinor field in these theories.
+The section 4 is the Summary where our results are discussed.